nrdxp/nrd.sh/content/blog/sovereign-source.md

 ### The Freedom to Run

-A dissipative structure persists by deploying its components where they are needed, when they are needed.
+A complex system persists by deploying its components where they are needed, when they are needed.
 A society that cannot deploy its own tools for its own purposes has surrendered its adaptive capacity to whoever controls the deployment conditions.
 Restricted execution is restricted adaptation.
 Freedom 0 is the minimum condition for a complex system to respond to a changing environment.

-You can run the program as you wish, for any purpose.
+The formal guarantee: you can run the program as you wish, for any purpose.
 Nobody stops you.

 Here's what "running" a meaningful piece of software looks like in 2026: you need a cloud account, an API key, a container orchestration platform, a CDN, a monitoring stack, a CI pipeline, and a user base.
 You can "run" PostgreSQL on your laptop.
 You cannot run a competitive database service without the operational layer that AWS has folded into a managed offering behind a credit card form.
 You can "run" Mastodon on a VPS.
 You cannot run a social network that anyone actually uses, because the network is the product and you can't fork a network.
 You can "run" an LLM locally.
 You cannot run a competitive AI service without billions of dollars in compute that produced the weights you don't have access to.